HG2051-ntu/HG2051-ntu.github.io/src/project2.md

 language.
 The starter code also illustrates how you can evaluate on the "gold standard" data.

-> BONUS: in addition to POS tagging, a central concern when parsing language is understanding dependencies between word classes.
-Develop a parser for the language that identifies dependencies between words, i.e. phrasal heads and their subordinate elements (for example, nouns are heads of noun phrases, but dependents of verb phrases, how would you link a particular noun with its head, and in what role relation [subject, object, etc]?)
+> **BONUS**: *in addition to POS tagging, a central concern when parsing language is understanding dependencies between word classes.
+Develop a parser for the language that identifies dependencies between words, i.e. phrasal heads and their subordinate elements (for example, nouns are heads of noun phrases, but dependents of verb phrases, how would you link a particular noun with its head, and in what role relation [subject, object, etc]?)*

 ### Output

 Your final repository should include:

- - a) code that trains a tagger on existing data, then parses the (unseen) "gold standard" data for the language and outputs tagged data, evaluating the automatic tags against the known tags of the "gold standard" data.
+ - code that trains a tagger on existing data, then parses the (unseen) "gold standard" data for the language and outputs tagged data, evaluating the automatic tags against the known tags of the "gold standard" data.
 Code should be self-contained, i.e. I should be able to run it in my terminal and get output

- - b) a subfolder containing all the data used for training/testing and evaluation, with clear names for each file
+ - a subfolder containing all the data used for training/testing and evaluation, with clear names for each file

- - c) a writeup that lays out the task, process, and results as well as discussion
+ - a writeup that lays out the task, process, and results as well as discussion